Related Practice Areas

 - Loader accidents

 The machines listed above can cause significant or even fatal injuries to their operators.
-At Terry Katz & Associates, our machine injury lawyers have helped thousands of heavy equipment operators recover maximum workers’ compensation benefits.
+At Terry Katz & Associates, our Long Island equipment injury lawyer has helped thousands of heavy equipment operators recover maximum workers’ compensation benefits.
 For over twenty-five years, we have assisted individuals with work accidents which have caused the following types of injuries:

 - Abrasions, bruising, and cuts